 And it’s mainly necessary because the Army can’t get enough new people in the door.

 This is a complex problem and there are many contributing causes.
 For one thing, the economy is getting better.
 There are more jobs for fewer people; supply and demand.
 Others say that because there are no wars to fight right now, fewer warfighters want to sign up.
 And of course, only a small part of the American population is healthy, sane, smart, or non-criminal enough to even join in the first place.
-Therefore, recruiters are having to compete harder within a smaller potential population.
+Therefore, recruiters are having to compete harder with a smaller potential population.
 But there are other reasons, ones people don’t seem to want to talk about.

-Few people seem to want to talk openly about what I opine is the true root cause of all of this: Democrat political policies.
+Few people seem to want to talk openly about what I opine is the true root cause of all of this: bad political policies.
 These policies include, but are not limited to, 1) woke policies running rampant throughout the military 2) the disastrous end to the war in Afghanistan 3) the constant attacks on conservatives, whites, and men (three separate categories, but “conservative white men” are the largest demographic in the Army) 4) the weakening of the U.S. position abroad and the inherent increasing possibility of conflict that brings 5) shitcanning thousands of troops over a COVID vaccine that we all know doesn’t work in the way we were told it would.
-What follows is a short explanation and analysis of these opinions, and some suggestions on how to mitigate them.
+What follows is a short explanation and analysis of these opinions and some suggestions on how to mitigate them.
 But first, some background.

 The Army is more and more a family affair, with those in the Army encouraging others to join.
 How significant is this phenomenon?
 According to one source, it’s 79%.
 79% of recruits had a family member who was in the service, and who directly or indirectly influenced their decision to join.